What we're up to:

 Fresh Chèvre: This is just the simplest expression of our milk.
 We’ve heard the phrase, “any fool can make a chèvre” and that may be true, but we think ours is a pretty good one.
 We may even be fools for it.
-Also available with a yummy 5 peppercorn blend!

 Paradise: Named for the last stop before the big climb up The Mountain, this cheese is a soft-ripened beauty.
 We call it our Northwest crottin.
 It has a delicious downy rind that melts into a soft, lingering paste.
 It just so happens, this cheese is AMAZING with bubbly.
 It’s no coincidence that Champagne happens to be one of our favorite beverages.

 Glacier: This cheese is a marvelous accident that stuck around!
-So many of our customers requested this little cheese, that we decided to make it every week.
+So many of our customers requested this little cheese that we decided to make it every week.
 More like a traditional French crottin, Glacier is firm and dense, but creamy on the tongue.
 It will become more firm and flavorful with age, and eventually makes a great grater.

-Sunrise: Another tomme style here, but in a small two pound format.
+Sunrise: DISCONTINUED Another tomme style here, but in a small two pound format.
 This cheese also has the lovely addition of a rind rubbed with dried elderberries.
 The effect is an herbaceous, sometimes chocolaty flavor that permeates through the cheese.
 These plants grow on our land and it is nice to bring in more of that Northwest flavor.

-What's in a Name:
+What's in a name: